Flotomate/product_docs/source/asset-management/asset-discovery/discovery-of-workstations.rst

    that runs in the background of a workstation as a service, acquires the data and pushes directly to the main server.

-The first part of discovering Assets in Flotomate (without using an Agent) is to set up the infrastructure and then to create a Discovery Probe.
+The first part of discovering Assets in Motadata (without using an Agent) is to set up the infrastructure and then to create a Discovery Probe.
 Once you create a Discovery Probe, you can Schedule Discoveries and even discover changes in existing recognized Assets.